oomph-lib/oomph-lib/README.md

 - the local source code it depends on, here `one_d_poisson_generic_only.cc`
 - the `oomph-lib` libraries used, here the `generic` library and `meshes` library (prefixed with the `oomph::` namespace identifier).

-The only thing to look out for the current task is the name of the executable.
+The only information required for the current task is the name of the executable.

 To build and run the executable, we start with the usual configure step which specifies a (local) build directory: